lschumann1978/WalkerLeadManagement/README.md

   - This will bring up the new Lead form.
 Fill it out and click "Save"
   - This will navigate back to the dashboard and the lead will be displayed there
   - Do this several times to see more than one lead in the list
+  - Please observe the console of the running backend project when submitting a new ned lead.
+It will show a message indicating what type of communication has been sent to the lead.